Tiendil/tiendil-org-content/content/posts/2024-035-ai-notes-2024-prognosis/en.md

 If we view neural networks as [generative knowledge bases]{post:ai-notes-2024-generative-knowledge-base}, it becomes clear that no database can give us strong AI, as it implements only part of the necessary functionality (stores information).
 Similarly, relational databases and semantic networks did not lead us to a strong AI based on expert systems in the 80s and 90s..

-The thesis from the perspective of the target system, wich we have at our disposal.
+The thesis from the perspective of the target system, which we have at our disposal.

 Our brain clearly doesn’t function as a single universal network or just a few generalized networks/components.
-Opinions differ on how many components can be identified in the brain, but there are undoubtedly many of them ([several dozen structures](https://en.wikipedia.org/wiki/List_of_regions_in_the_human_brain) can be identified), or even more, or simply an enormous number (if we consider things like [cortical columns](https://en.wikipedia.org/wiki/Cortical_column) as a separate modules).
+Opinions differ on how many components can be identified in the brain, but there are undoubtedly many of them ([several dozen structures](https://en.wikipedia.org/wiki/List_of_regions_in_the_human_brain) can be identified), or even more, or simply an enormous number (if we consider things like [cortical columns](https://en.wikipedia.org/wiki/Cortical_column) as separate modules).
 These modules are not only structured differently but are also organized into a complex architecture requiring a sophisticated communication infrastructure (in technical terms).

 Our entire progress in strong AI over the past 50 years has been about creating a few modules that simulate its fragments or abstract functions.
 However, no one yet knows how to assemble them or what to use to glue them together.
 Recently, we've gained another building block in our hands, but constructing a structure from such blocks will require much more research and development.
 And this structure will be far more complex than just a pile of uniform cubes.